MicrosoftDocs/sql-docs/docs/relational-databases/statistics/statistics.md

 > [!IMPORTANT]
 > In [!INCLUDE[ssKilimanjaro](../../includes/ssKilimanjaro-md.md)] through [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)], or in [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)] and later under [database compatibility level](../../relational-databases/databases/view-or-change-the-compatibility-level-of-a-database.md) 120 and lower, enable [trace flag 2371](../../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md) so that [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] uses a decreasing, dynamic statistics update threshold.

-While recommended for all scenarios, enabling the trace flag is optional.
+While recommended for all scenarios, enabling trace flag 2371 is optional.
 However, you can use the following guidance for enabling the trace flag 2371 in your pre-[!INCLUDE[sssql16-md](../../includes/sssql16-md.md)] environment:

  - If you are on an SAP system, enable this trace.
 For more information, see this [blog on trace flag 2371](/archive/blogs/saponsqlserver/changes-to-automatic-update-statistics-in-sql-server-traceflag-2371).
  - If you have to rely on nightly job to update statistics because current automatic update isn't triggered frequently enough, consider enabling trace flag 2371 to adjust the threshold to table cardinality.